Nordic sex workers say laws on buying sex may make them more vulnerable

 The moral and ethical questions around prostitution complicate law-making on the issue.

-"I was not in favor of introducing the law, but I am worried about sending the wrong signal if we abolish it now," said Trude Drevland, the mayor of Bergen, Norway's second-largest city.
+"I was not in favour of introducing the law, but I am worried about sending the wrong signal if we abolish it now," said Trude Drevland, the mayor of Bergen, Norway's second-largest city.

-Marie Johansson, who runs a counseling service in Stockholm to help men to stop going to prostitutes, said she supports the law.
+Marie Johansson, who runs a counselling service in Stockholm to help men to stop going to prostitutes, said she supports the law.

 "I think it is a good step to say that as a society it is not okay to buy someone else's body," she said.